Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

 \subsubsection{Simulation 2: Controlling for type II errors with an underpowered direct task}

-We use the same assumptions as in Simulation 1 except that we now assume there exists an \ITA{} (direct $d'_\text{true} = 0$ vs. indirect $d'_\text{true} = 0.25$).
+We use the same settings as in Simulation~1 except that we now assume there exists an \ITA{} (direct $d'_\text{true} = 0$ vs. indirect $d'_\text{true} = 0.25$).
 Since there is an \ITA{} present, a high statistical power is desired to detect it and avoid type~II errors.
 Typically, a power above $1-\beta = 80\%$ is desired.
 However, our reanalysis found the \ITA{} in only $46.2\%$ of the runs.
 Using the full trial-by-trial data to test for a difference (instead of only using the reported $t$ value from the indirect task) also produced a test power of only $45.9\%$.
 There is simply not enough data in the direct task to provide sufficient evidence for an \ITA{}.
-The problem with lacking statistical power is not located in our reanalysis because also the appropriate analysis has a low statistical power.
+The problem with lacking statistical power is not located in our reanalysis because the analysis based on the trial-by-trial data also has a low statistical power.
 Instead, the problem is the low sample size in the direct task.